What are Laboratory Grown or LAB Diamonds ?

 To create coloured HPHT synthetic diamonds, the as-grown diamond crystal may be treated with various methods to induce a colour change, just as natural diamonds are colour treated.

-CVD Method for Growing Synthetic Diamonds
+CVD Method for Growing Laboratory Grown Diamonds

 The second method, using Chemical Vapour Deposition or CVD, is very much like the process of creating frost on a window pane, when water molecules condense from the air and create a layer of frost.
 Diamond crystals are formed from a carbon-containing gas without the use of pressure.